 At diagnosis of their restrictive eating disorder, patients with overweight or obesity have experienced greater weight suppression than those who were normal weight prior to diagnosis.
 They are less likely to be hospitalized for their eating disorder, which is attributed to their higher weight at presentation.
 These findings call into question whether our focus should be on the degree of weight loss and not the presentation of weight when assessing a patient for a restrictive eating disorder.

 Patients with restrictive eating disorders who also have overweight or obesity are at risk for the same systemic complications of the disorder as those with pre-morbid normal weight, including cardiovascular problems such as hypotension and bradycardia; gastrointestinal issues such as gastroparesis and constipation; hematologic anomalies such as pancytopenia; hormonal imbalances causing oligomenorrhea or amenorrhea; musculoskeletal effects such as decreased bone and muscle mass, and death.

-There are few studies that address treatment of such patients, making these cases difficult to manage based on well defined evidence.
-These patients may still have overweight or obesity, thus weight loss might still be warranted to prevent complications of their excess weight; however this needs to be balanced against the need for some weight gain or maintenance to prevent complications of their disordered eating.
-Until more studies are published and guidelines can be developed, it is important to encourage healthy weight loss and monitor for restrictive eating patterns in patients for whom weight loss is needed.
+There are few studies that address the treatment of such patients, making these cases difficult to manage based on well-defined evidence.
+These patients may still have overweight or obesity; thus, weight loss might still be warranted to prevent complications of their excess weight; however, this needs to be balanced against the need for some weight gain or maintenance to prevent complications of their disordered eating.
+Until more studies are published, and guidelines can be developed, it is important to encourage healthy weight loss and monitor for restrictive eating patterns in patients for whom weight loss is needed.